redhat-sap/sap-workshops/sap-hana-rhel8/README.md

 You can either download the full installation media or, to save time, download the much smaller service pack.

-#### Download the full installation media from the SAP Service Marketplace:
+**1.- Download the full installation media from the SAP Service Marketplace:**

 - Point your browser to [https://launchpad.support.sap.com/#/softwarecenter](https://launchpad.support.sap.com/#/softwarecenter).
 - Select **Installations and Upgrades**.